ColinConwell/DeepNSD/README.md

  Our Google Colab tutorial ([bit.ly/Deep-NSD-Tutorial](https://bit.ly/Deep-NSD-Tutorial)) provides a step by step demonstration of the main functions in this pipeline, fitting the representations of a [CLIP](https://github.com/openai/CLIP) model to a subset of the fMRI data using the [DeepDive](https://github.com/ColinConwell/DeepDive) package.

  You can use this codebase to quickly load (in a unified API) a number of models and their associated transforms.
-(Please note that -- pending further development -- you will have to install the underlying model packages manually.)
+(Please note that -- pending further development -- you will have to install the underlying model packages manually, as they often require machine-specific settings during installation.)

  Models we've preprocessed include: